Black hole - neutron star mergers: The first mass gap and kilonovae: BH-NS merger rates

 \section{BH-NS merger rates}

-The merger rate density of BH-NS systems was estimated from O1/O2 LIGO/Virgo observations to be $<610\gpy$ \citep{LIGO2019b}.
-Using one BH-NS merger candidate from O3 LIGO/Virgo observations (GW190814) \cite{belczynski2019evolutionary} estimated the rate density of BH-NS mergers to be in the range $1.6-60\gpy$.
-However, it was noted by LIGO/Virgo Collaboration that this may be a BH-BH merger~\citep{gw190814}.

-In Table~\ref{rates} we list BH-NS merger rate density ($R_{\rm d}$) obtained from our models at redshifts $z=0,\ 0.5,\ 1$.
-At the moment LIGO/Virgo can detect BH-NS mergers to redshift of $z \sim 0.1$.
-For low redshifts ($z=0-0.5$) the rates for models with high NS/BH natal kicks (M233, M283, M383, M483) have rather low merger rates: $R_{\rm d}<1\gpy$ as most progenitors of BH-NS systems are disrupted at BH or NS formation.
-The low redshift rates for models with natal kicks decreased by the fallback are much larger: $R_{\rm d}\sim 10-23\gpy$ for model M230 and $R_{\rm d}\sim 5-10\gpy$ for model M280.
+In Table~\ref{rates} we list the BH-NS merger rate density ($R_{\rm d}$) obtained from our models at redshifts $z=0,\ 0.5$, and $\ 1$.
+Merger rates increase with redshift (at least until redshift $z=2$) correlated with an increasing star formation rate.
+Merger rates for models with high NS/BH natal kicks (M233, M283, M383, and M483) are lower by more than $1$ order of magnitude than for models with natal kicks moderated by fallback (M230 and M280).